Skip to main content

 • Ensure everyone reads their personal Perspective and the team's results.

-• Plan a tiny breakout activity using the Paired Perspective view
+• Plan a tiny breakout activity using the Pair Perspective view

 • Get everyone to speak in the first 5-10 minutes and ensure active participation from all team members throughout.

-• For each Spectrum of the Team Report broadly follow a flow of a) Understand the differences on the team, b) Identify risks or implications of the mix of Perspectives, c) Brainstorm norms or solutions to mitigate the risks
+• For each Spectrum of the Team Report broadly follows a flow of a) Understanding the differences in the team, b) Identifying risks or implications of the mix of Perspectives, and c) Brainstorming norms or solutions to mitigate the risks.

 • Read all of the "What are the risks" tabs on the team report